Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/01_salmon_idx.md

     * [Quay.io](https://quay.io/organization/biocontainers)
     * [DockerHub](https://hub.docker.com/r/biocontainers/biocontainers)
     * [Seqera containers](https://seqera.io/containers/)

+    Another helpful fact is that Docker containers are often able to be converted to Singularity's format, meaning if a tool is only available as a Docker image, it is highly likely that it can still be used with Singularity.

 In Nextflow, we can specify that a process should be run within a specified container using the [container](https://www.nextflow.io/docs/latest/process.html#container) directive.